(Inclusive of all taxes)

 When the stomach issues are caused by bacterial infections, Western medicine treats it with antibiotics.
 Gastritis is treated with medication to protect the stomach lining from damage and also relive the pain that accompanies the condition.

 When the stomach is too acidic this results in a host of related problems.
 There is a burning sensation felt in the mouth, throat and upper stomach sometimes resulting in reflux and heartburn problems.
 This could be because of a stomach problem or the ingestion of foods that are too acidic.
-The acidic environment can also cause stomach ulcers.
 If this is a rare occurrence when one has eaten acidic food it can be ignored.
 But frequent bouts of acidity or indigestion should be investigated and treated.
 The pancreas, liver, and gallbladder can all impact the person’s digestion when they have problems.
 So, when stomach problems are chronic, all these related organs are investigated as well.
 Problems with the large intestine such as diverticulosis can also cause stomach issues.

 If a person is taking medication for some other health issue, the side effects of the medication should be investigated.
 Some drugs impair digestion or cause digestive problems.

 Digestion is one of the most important processes at the heart of the principles of Ayurveda.
-When a person has proper digestion there is no metabolic waste.
+When a person has proper digestion, there is no metabolic waste.
 However, a poor digestive process generates metabolic waste called Ama that is the root cause of many diseases.
-When the Ama is present in the body for a longer period of time it becomes the more dangerous form of Ama called Ama Visha that causes more serious problems.
-The quality of digestion is dependent on the quality of the digestive fire called Agni.
+When the Ama is present in the body for a longer time, it becomes the more dangerous form of Ama called Ama Visha that causes more serious problems.
+The quality of digestion depends on the quality of the digestive fire called Agni.
 The Agni in a person’s body is not constant all the time.
 It fluctuates with the movement of the sun.
 Agni is at its highest at noon and at its lowest at night.
 This makes it hard for the body to digest heavy meals that are eaten late at night.
-Modern lifestyles make lunch a hurried meal and people tend to eat or snack at all times of day or night depending on their work schedule.
+Modern lifestyles make lunch a hurried meal and people eat or snack at all times of day or night depending on their work schedule.
 This causes problems with digestion.

 Ayurveda also advises that one should not suppress natural urges.
 So one should be able to burp, pass gas or empty their bladder or bowels when the urge strikes.
 Suppressing these urges causes problems with digestion.
 Eating food that is too cold, eating over-processed and fried food also causes the digestive process to be strained.
 The flow of the food through the digestive system and elimination of the waste is governed primarily by the Vata Dosha.
 The Vata dosha imbalance causes gas formation and bloating in the stomach area.
 The affliction of this Dosha is usually the main culprit in digestive issues.
 Pitta Dosha is a hot and drying Dosha and when this is aggravated it can cause issues with constipation.
 Kapha Dosha problems can cause excessive mucus formation that also impairs digestion.
 So balancing the three Doshas is very important for digestion.
 Being sedentary and not getting enough exercise also cause the digestion to be inefficient.
 So one should get adequate exercise to avoid digestive problems.